 Terms of Reference

-In accordance with the NZ Public Health and Disability Act, the Board shall establish a Community and Public Health Advisory Committee to be called the Health Strategy Committee, whose members and chairperson shall be as determined by the Board from time to time.
+In accordance with the NZ Public Health and Disability Act, the Board shall establish a Community and Public Health Advisory Committee and Disability Support Advisory Committee to be called the Health Strategy Committee, whose members and chairperson shall be as determined by the Board from time to time.

 None of the Committees of the Board have delegated authority and all have an advisory role to the Board.
 The Committee’s scope of action outlined below should be read with this important qualification in mind.
 This advisory role will normally be discharged by way of the Board adopting the Committee’s minutes but other forms of reporting/advising may occur from time to time.